Recommended software

 Ollama

-The recommended Ollama models will be automatically downloaded during first-time setup.
+Qwen and Mistral are the recommended Ollama models for high-end and lower-end hardware.
+On startup, Nucleate will review your hardware and auto-select whichever is more appropriate.
 Model variants will be built to support both the core summarizers (Daily, Weekly, Monthly) and all Insights.
 The models will be re-built if the user mode is changed.

 In-app status

 During app launch, Nucleate will check whether Ollama is currently running in the background or system tray.
-If not running, Nucleate will attempt to start Ollama.
-The indicator light on the Hub reflects the current launch status.
+If not already running, Nucleate will attempt to start Ollama.
+The indicator light on the Hub reflects the current Ollama status.

 In-app model customization

-Mistral 7B is the preferred LLM for Nucleate summarization.
-It is performant and punchy, and the system prompts and Insights have been tuned to support its typical output.
+The system prompts and Insights have been tuned to support both Qwen3 and Mistral’s typical output.

 Prefer a different model?
 You can change it at any time.

-FFmpeg and FFprobe are essential for handling a wide range of audio formats and enabling Whisper-based transcription.
-Without them, Nucleate is limited to WAV-only audio and cannot use certain transcription backends.
+FFmpeg is essential for handling a wide range of audio formats and enabling Whisper-based transcription.
+Without it, Nucleate is limited to WAV-only audio and cannot use certain transcription backends.

 Why isn’t FFmpeg bundled with Nucleate?

-FFmpeg is a powerful open-source toolkit, but many distributions are licensed under terms that restrict bundling and redistribution within commercial applications.
+FFmpeg is a powerful open-source toolkit, but many distributions are licensed under terms that restrict bundling and redistribution.

-To avoid licensing conflicts and to give users control over how FFmpeg is installed and updated, Nucleate does not include FFmpeg by default.
+Nucleate does not include FFmpeg by default to avoid licensing conflicts.
 Instead, you can install it separately using the method that best fits your system.

 Once installed, Nucleate will automatically detect FFmpeg and enable full audio and transcription capabilities.